Huy-glith/CharPulse/README.md

 - Read data from the device.
 - Write data to the device.
 - Append data to the existing buffer.
-- Clear the buffer using `echo "clear" > /dev/charpulse`.
+- Clear contents using `echo "clear" > /dev/charpulse` (buffer is reallocated to initial size)
 - Thread-safe with mutex protection.
 - Dynamic, auto-resizing kernel buffer.
 - Production-ready with logging via `dmesg`.